 All registrations of birds (number and species) seen and heard in the woodland, including birds flying in or out of it, or in flight if associated with the woodland (e.g. hirundines foraging over it, but not gulls or woodpigeons that happen to fly over) should be mapped.
 We are also interested in woodland composition.
-For each visit, record the woodland habitat features using the form and list provided.
+Record the woodland habitat features using the form and list provided, on a single visit when the tree species are in leaf and can be identified.
 Tree type key and stand-type scheme are provided to aid identification of trees and woodland structure.

 If a woodland patch crosses the border with another square that you have not selected, please consider also surveying the portion of that same woodland contained in the adjacent square, as otherwise nobody else will cover it.

 After the survey is finished, please complete a summary count form to record totals of each species per visit, as well as a estimate of the total number of territories for each woodland plot.

 Please see the Resources page for details of field methods, recording forms and other useful survey information.